salesforce/test-drop-in-framework/README.md

 The first call of method

-	TestContextProvider.getTestContext(final Class<T> type)
+	ContextProvider.getTestContext(final Class<T> type)

-will "freeze" the interface type the implementation has to provide, load the context implementation class by examining the system property
+will "freeze" the interface type and the implementation class.

-	-Dtestcontext.implclassname=[your test context impl class]

-and cache it.
-All following calls to that method will verify that the same interface is requested before returning the cached context class.

-If the test context implementation is in the same package as the test context interface and the class name has "Impl" as a postfix to the interface name, the system property does not have to be set.
+If the test context implementation is in the same package as the test context interface and the class name has "Impl" as a postfix to the interface name, the call to getTestContext() will try and instantiate this so-called "default context" class unless it is overridden by a "custom context" class.

+To use a so-called "custom context" you have to set the system property

+	-Dorg.dropin.custom.implclassname=[your test context impl class]

+All following calls to that method will return the very same context class instance.

+Please note: switching context during test execution may be fatal if information of previous context has been cached in calling classes.
+Therefore the getTestContext() method will prohibit any attempts to switch context.

 ## Filing bugs